apache/mxnet/docs/tutorials/gluon/logistic_regression_explained.md

 ## Defining and training the model

 The only requirement for the logistic regression is that the last layer of the network must be a single neuron.
 Apache MXNet allows us to do so by using [Dense](https://mxnet.incubator.apache.org/api/python/gluon/nn.html#mxnet.gluon.nn.Dense) layer and specifying the number of units to 1.
-The rest of the network can be arbitrary complex.
+The rest of the network can be arbitrarily complex.

 Below, we define a model which has an input layer of 10 neurons, a couple of inner layers of 10 neurons each, and output layer of 1 neuron.
 We stack the layers using [HybridSequential](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html#mxnet.gluon.nn.HybridSequential) block and initialize parameters of the network using [Xavier](https://mxnet.incubator.apache.org/api/python/optimization/optimization.html#mxnet.initializer.Xavier) initialization.